 Once back at the house my grandfather handed me a bible and told me to put the leaf in the middle of it.
 He told me that I shouldn’t disturb the leaf by taking it out and looking at it.
 Grandpa told me I would be surprised at what would happen over time, if I were patient.
 This is that leaf today:

-I love that I still have this leaf, bible and wonderful memory.
-I am afraid to move the leaf or display it in a frame – for now it will stay in my bible unless you have a suggestion for me.
-I am open to any solutions that you offer.
+I love that I still have this leaf, bible and wonderful memory and am afraid to move the leaf or display it in a frame – for now it will stay in my bible unless you have a suggestion for me.
+Definitely am open to any solutions that you offer.

 I became curious if there were a quicker process to skeletonize leaves without having to wait for years for nature to take its course.
-I did research online that became more and more contradictory and confusing.
-I decided to throw caution to the wind as I like to do and decided to do it this way:
+After doing research online that became more and more contradictory and confusing.
+I decided to throw caution to the wind as I like to do 🙂 and decided to do it this way:

 I collected this variety of leaves as i wasn’t sure which ones would work.
 The leaves I used were magnolia, maple, camellia, galaxy and holly.
 I snipped them right off of the trees and bushes.